omeka-s-modules/StaticSiteExport/README.md

 Where "directory-name" is the name of the directory that will be created in the static-site JS directory; and "/path/to/js/directory" is the absolute path of the directory that contains all assets needed for the JS dependency.
-These assets will be copied to the newly created directory.
+These assets will be copied to the newly created static site directory.

 To include a script on a page, add the script's path the "js" array on the page's front matter: